justinmahar/articulate-nlg/README.md

 ### • `capitalize(text: string)`

 Creates a template for capitalization.
-Capitalizes the first letter of the contents after articulating it.
+Capitalizes the first letter of the text after passing it though the templating engine.

 ### • `choose(texts: (string|{v:value,w:weight})[])`